curl/everything-curl/cmdline-configfile.md

 The default config file is checked for in the following places in this order:

-1. curl tries to find the "home dir": It first checks for the CURL_HOME and then the HOME environment variables.
-Failing that, it uses `getpwuid()` on Unix-like systems (which returns the home dir given the current user in your system).
+1. curl tries to find the "home directory": It first checks for the CURL_HOME and then the HOME environment variables.
+Failing that, it uses `getpwuid()` on Unix-like systems (which returns the home directory given the current user in your system).
 On Windows, it then checks for the APPDATA variable, or as a last resort the '%USERPROFILE%\Application Data'.

-2. On Windows, if there is no _curlrc file in the home dir, it checks for one in the same dir the curl executable is placed.
-On Unix-like systems, it will simply try to load .curlrc from the determined home dir.
+2. On Windows, if there is no _curlrc file in the home directory, it checks for one in the same directory the curl executable is placed.
+On Unix-like systems, it will simply try to load .curlrc from the determined home directory.